DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 9. Click **OK**
 10. *If required, setup the job to run in the background.
 Select Batch processing to Yes*
 11. *Click on Recurrence*
-12. *The default value is for the job to run once (End after:1) If it is a requirement for the job to run at a regular interval, then setup up the required recurrence pattern.*
+12. *The default value is for the job to run once (End after:1) If it is a requirement for the job to run at a regular interval, then set up the required recurrence pattern.*
 13. *Click OK to close the Recurrence form.*
 14. *Click OK to add the job to the batch queue.*
 15. The total fee billed in advance will be reversed.